AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 }
 ```

-The only thing it does is logging the active element to the Console.
-Run the add-on, select an object in the UI and click the "Log selected node" button.
+Run the add-on, select any object in the UI, and click the "Log selected node" button: it'll be logged in the Console.

 ![](images/refs-addon-log.png)

-Later on, we'll build more functionality on top of this, as an exercise; you're encouraged to type along, and check your code against the final version—also found in the [Final Project](#final-project) section at the bottom.

 ## The Adobe Express DOM